 7. What are your fees?
 How do you get paid?

 Traditionally, brokers have been paid on transactions with commissions.
 Today, more advisors are adopting “advisory” relationships.
 Let's examine the two:

 Brokerage/transactional: The main positive is that in a long-term investing scenario, this may be less expensive, as you pay the commission and only pay more when you add to your investment or sell.
-On the negative side, if the advisor has invested your nest egg and there's little expectation of additional big funds, the advisor may become less visible as he or she looks for other new clients with money to invest.
+On the negative side, if the advisor has invested your nest egg and there's little expectation of new funds to invest, you may experience less interaction with the advisor since most advice is typically given at the time of a trade.
 Any buying or selling typically results in the feeling of being nickel-and-dimed.